codlark/cls-docs/docs/Quick-Ref.md

 The whitespace (spaces and tabs) around names and values is ignored, so that width will be "1/2in" not " 1/2in".
 Whitespace within values is kept however.

-The `briks` and `data` sections have different contents.
-The `briks` section uses definition syntax, which is just property syntax using equals instead of colons.
-See the [briks section page](../Special-Sections/#the-briks-section) for more information.
-The `data` section uses CSV format, with either standard, excel-style syntax or brikWork syntax which uses escapes to put commas in values, and ignores headers with no name.
+The `macros` and `data` sections have different contents.
+The `macros` section uses definition syntax, which is just property syntax using equals instead of colons.
+See the [macros section page](../Special-Sections/#the-macros-section) for more information.
+The `data` section uses CSV format, with either standard, excel-style syntax or CLS syntax which uses escapes to put commas in values, and ignores headers with no name.

-    briks {
+    macros {
         this-thing = some value I guess??
     }
     data {